Search | Directories | Reference Tools

 EPI 510 Epidemiologic Data Analysis (3)

 Intended for students planning to take EPI 514.
-Introduces concepts and programming skills necessary to analyze data sets for case-control and cohort studies.
-Provides students hands-on experience in using epidemiologic data sets for stratified analyses with Stata and R. Co-requisite: either EPI 511, EPI 512, or PHI 512.
+Introduces concepts and programming skills necessary to perform core data management, data cleaning and analysis tasks using the R statistical programming language.
+Provides students hands-on experience with developing analytic code and working with epidemiologic data sets in R. Co-requisite: either EPI 511, EPI 512, or PHI 512.
 Credit/no-credit only.
 Offered: A.

 View course details in MyPlan: EPI 510